 How to Become an Industrial Engineer

 Industrial engineers must have a bachelor’s degree.
 Employers also value experience, so cooperative education engineering programs at universities are also valuable.

 Industrial engineers need a bachelor’s degree, typically in industrial engineering.
 However, many industrial engineers have degrees in mechanical engineering, electrical engineering, manufacturing engineering, industrial engineering technology, or general engineering.
 Students interested in studying industrial engineering should take high school courses in mathematics, such as algebra, trigonometry, and calculus; computer science; and sciences such as chemistry and physics.

 Bachelor’s degree programs include lectures in classrooms and practice in laboratories.
 Courses include statistics, production systems planning, and manufacturing systems design, among others.
 Many colleges and universities offer cooperative education programs in which students gain practical experience while completing their education.

-Programs in industrial engineering are accredited by ABET (formerly the Accreditation Board for Engineering and Technology).
+Programs in industrial engineering are accredited by ABET.

 Critical-thinking skills.
 Industrial engineers create new systems to solve problems related to waste and inefficiency.
 Solving these problems requires logic and reasoning to identify strengths and weaknesses of alternative solutions, conclusions, or approaches to the problems.

 Listening skills.
 These engineers often operate in teams, but they also must solicit feedback from customers, vendors, and production staff.
 They must listen to customers and clients in order to fully grasp ideas and problems the first time.

 Math skills.
 Industrial engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
 In designing facilities for manufacturing and processes for providing services, these engineers deal with several issues at once, from workers’ safety to quality assurance.

 Speaking skills.
 Industrial engineers sometimes have to explain their instructions to production staff or technicians before they can make written instructions available.
 Being able to explain concepts clearly and quickly is crucial to preventing costly mistakes and loss of time.

 Writing skills.
-Industrial engineers must create documentation for other professionals or for future reference.
+Industrial engineers must prepare documentation for other engineers or scientists, or for future reference.
 The documentation must be coherent and explain their thinking clearly so that the others can understand the information.